Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 Moreover, conditionally on the process $\bf{Y}$ the quantum surfaces which are cut out by the CPI $\lambda$ (corresponding to the negative jumps of $L$ and $R$) and the quantum surfaces given by the inside of the discovered loops (corresponding to the positive jumps of $L$ and $R$) are independent regular (resp.\ generalized) quantum disks with marked points and boundary length as given by $\bf{Y}$. \end{thm}

 A more precise version of the theorem which also includes an explicit formula for the generator of the process $\bf Y$ is found in Theorem \ref{thm:markov-full}.

-\begin{remark} As we explain in Section \ref{sec:discrete}, the CPI is the continuum counterpart of the peeling process on planar maps, and the jump rates appearing in the theorem are reminiscent of those encountered in the peeling process.
+\begin{remark} The CPI is the continuum counterpart of the peeling process on planar maps, and the jump rates appearing in the theorem are reminiscent of those encountered in the peeling process, see \cite[Equation (14)]{budd-On-peeling} and Section \ref{sec:discrete}.
 Namely, the probability of a particular event is proportional to the product of the partition function of the surfaces we encounter on this event, see the numerators in \eqref{eq56}. \end{remark}

 \begin{remark} Variants of the above theorem can be proved in a number of related settings.
-For example, instead of letting the CPI go towards a target point $w_\infty$ on the boundary of the disk, one can for example explore towards one of the marked points $z_i$ or always go into the component with largest boundary length when the domain of exploration is cut in two. \end{remark}
+For example, instead of letting the CPI go towards a target point $w_\infty$ on the boundary of the disk, one can for instance explore towards one of the marked points $z_i$ or always go into the component with largest boundary length when the domain of exploration is cut in two.
+The latter exploration in the setting with no marked points is considered in \cite[Theorem 1.2]{msw-simple}.
+The transition rates in this case are obtained from the transition rates in the boundary-to-boundary exploration, and this proof carries through without changes to the setting of marked points. \end{remark}

 The special case of the theorem where $n=0$ was proved in \cite{msw-simple}.
 Our proof takes that result as a starting point and obtains the general result by applying a reweighting via Girsanov's theorem (see Proposition \ref{prop:chordal-zipper}).